jbhender/Stats506_F19/problem_sets/README.md

      			   creates `PS2_Soltuions.html`
   1. `PS2_Solutions.html` - an html file with answers (but note code) to problem set 2.

+Solutions to problem set 3 are in the `ps3` folder.
+There you will find:

+ 1. `ps3_q1.R` - an R script with solutions to question 1.
+ 1. `ps3_q2.R` - an R script with solutions to question 2.
+ 1. `PS3_Solutions.Rmd` - the markdown file used to create the html solution.

 ### Data sets

 Use the following three data sets for the final